Dov Berish Einhorn: Death

 When the Nazis invaded Poland, Einhorn was forced to relocate to the ghetto in Radomsko.
-In 1942, during the holiday of Shavuot, Nazi soldiers ordered Einhorn to board a train to the Treblinka extermination camp, he refused and the Nazis shot and killed him.
+In 1942, during the holiday of Shavuot, Nazi soldiers ordered Einhorn to board a train to the Treblinka extermination camp.
+He refused, and was shot dead.

 Works

-In 1990 Einhorn's torah insights were posthumously published together with those of his father, in a book called Shearis Efraim-Dov.
+In 1990, Einhorn's insights into the Torah were posthumously published together with those of his father, in a book called Shearis Efraim-Dov.